Nicolas Roy: Junior

-Leading up to the 2015 NHL Entry Draft, Roy was ranked 45th among North American skaters by the NHL Central Scouting Bureau.
+Leading up to the 2015 NHL entry draft, Roy was ranked 45th among North American skaters by the NHL Central Scouting Bureau.
 He was eventually taken in the fourth round, 96th overall, by the Carolina Hurricanes.
-Upon returning to the QMJHL for the 2015–16 QMJHL season, Roy was appointed the Saguenéens's newest captain to replace Laurent Dauphin.
+Upon returning to the QMJHL for the 2015–16 season, Roy was appointed the Saguenéens's newest captain to replace Laurent Dauphin.
 In his first season with the "C," Roy led all QMJHL skaters in goals and recorded a career high 90 points in 63 games.
 He also led the team to the 2016 QMJHL playoffs, where he recorded seven points in an eventual six game loss in the first round to Cape Breton.
 At the conclusion of the 2015–16 season, Roy was named to the QMJHL First All-Star Team and signed a three-year, entry-level contract with the Carolina Hurricanes.
 He subsequently joined the Hurricanes American Hockey League (AHL) affiliate, the Charlotte Checkers, for the remainder of the season.

 After playing in two games for the Checkers, Roy returned to his hometown of Amos to spend his summer training with kinesiologist Josianne Domingue.
 He eventually returned to the QMJHL for the 2016–17 season to complete his major junior career.
 In his final season, Roy was again named to the QMJHL First All-Star Team and received the league's Guy Carbonneau Trophy.
 As a result of his academic success while attending Cégep de Chicoutimi, he was also a finalist for the Marcel Robert Trophy, an award given to the best student-athlete in the QMJHL.